relativitydev/relativity-import-samples/README.md

 # Introduction
-The ***Relativity Import Service API*** provides functionality for importing large numbers of documents, images, and Relativity Dynamic Objects (RDOs) into a Relativity workspace.
+The ***Relativity Import Service API***  is a Kepler service that provides functionality for importing large numbers of documents, images, and Relativity Dynamic Objects (RDOs) into a Relativity workspace.
 The import process operates on structured data sets that are described by load file and placed in an accessible place for workspace.
 The main principle of operation is based on creating managed importing job with a list of data set (intended for import) assigned to it.
 <br>